dpb85/RNAseq-Project/MasterNotes.md

 ### Aligning to Reference Genome

 The data was aligned to the reference genome sourced from NCBI using [this](https://github.com/dpb85/RNAseq-Project/blob/main/alb_bowtie.SBATCH) script; the reference code is GCA_000182965.3.
 The gtf file was chosen, as it will prove helpful downstream to use this type of annotation file.
-Results of the alignment can be found [here](https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?gid=0#gid=0) under the file name WTB1.bam.
+Results of the alignment can be found [here](https://docs.google.com/spreadsheets/d/1fa-FXVMlCXOZkbHSx_mMg0OXLMy9BeBJg8uWrEMpKGo/edit?gid=0#gid=0) under the file name WTB1.sam.
 Few _C. albicans_ genes have introns, so contiguous alignment was used.

 ### Counting Reads

 To count how many reads mapped to each gene, HTseq and [this](https://github.com/dpb85/RNAseq-Project/blob/main/htseq.SBATCH) script were used.
-The input files were the bam output file of the bowtie alignment and the gtf file pulled from NCBI.
+The input files were the sam output file of the bowtie alignment converted to a bam file and the gtf file pulled from NCBI.
 The alignments from all six samples of _C. albicans_ were compiled for the HTseq analysis.
+The file names are labelled WTA1_htseqCount, WTA2_htseqCount, WTB1_htseqCount, etc.

 ## Downstream